• Skip to primary navigation

 Tongs

 After you’ve added the donuts to the oil, you’ll need to flip them while they’re in the oil.
-To avoid splatters that could burn you, use tongs to flip the donuts.
+To avoid splatters that could burn you, use tongs (like these) to flip the donuts.
 It’ll give you the best control.

 Variations